This Recipe includes

 So without further ado, here is the traditional French yogurt cake recipe.
 I’ve included the basic ingredients, along with instructions on how to take it up a notch by turning it into a lemon yogurt cake.

-What type of yogurt to use in the Yogurt cake recipe?
+What type of yogurt to use?

 Use any unsweetened and unflavored natural yogurt in your recipe.
 You can also use greek yogurt if you wish.

-Can you use a dairy-free yogurt?
+Can you use dairy-free?

 Yes, use one that doesn’t have artificial sweeteners in the same proportions as the regular yogurt in the recipe.

-What size yogurt cup should you use for yogurt cake?
+What size cup should you use?

 You should use an individual size yogurt container.
 The standard size is 5.3-ounce size, but they can range up to 8-ounce sizes.
 For a yogurt cake, the importance is the ratio of the ingredients, not the size of the cup itself.